Stanko/letters-from-sarajevo/en/reply-one.md

 Dear dad,

 We got your letter!
-Mom told me that I can't send you a reply, as nothing gets delivered to Sarajevo.
-That's why I'm writing to you in a notebook, and you will read them all of this when you come to us.
+Mum says I can't mail you my reply because letters aren't being delivered to Sarajevo.
+That's why I'm writing it down in a notebook so you'll read them all when you get back.

-It's been six months since we left Sarajevo in the windowless bus.
-As the bus was leaving I watched you wave until I lost sight of you in the distance.
-"It's good there are no windows", I thought to myself, "or else I would be sick otherwise".
-We passed soldiers who'd occasionally shout something at us.
-All of them wore different colored uniforms.
+It's been six months already since you walked mum, Stane and me to that bus without a single window pane.
+As the bus drove off, I watched you wave at us until you got lost in the distance.
+"It's a good thing the bus has no window panes", I thought "or I'd throw up".
+We passed soldiers by who would occasionally shout something at us.
+They were all wearing different-coloured uniforms.

-And then the bus broke down, right next to a group of soldiers.
-They ordered everyone to come off the bus and started searching the baggage.
-One of them, with a cowboy hat and a mustache was speaking in English with other soldier in blue berets.
-He noticed I was watching him, patted me on the head and told me: "Don't worry, everything will be alright."
+Then the bus broke down.
+Right next to the soldiers.
+They ordered us to get off and started going through our luggage.
+One of them, wearing a cowboy hat and a moustache, spoke English to the soldiers in blue berets.
+He noticed I was gazing at him, so he patted my head and said "Don't be afraid, no one's going to touch you."

-We waited all together for the next bus.
-When it finally came, it was already crowded and its windows were in place.
-I knew it I would get sick in this one.
+We waited in the crowd until another bus came along.
+It was already full, and it had all of its window panes.
+I knew I was going to feel sick in this one.

-Mom fought her way through the crowd and managed to get us on the bus.
-She told us she would join us as soon as she got our backpacks.
-I stood with Stane in the overcrowded bus and tried to see the door.
-When the bus started moving, I started to cry, while squeezing Stane's shoulders.
-Next thing I remember are the people around me, caressing me and saying: "Don't worry, look, your mummy is here."
+Mum pushed through the crowd and managed to get us on the bus quickly.
+She shouted she would get right on, just as soon as she takes care of the rucksacks.
+I was standing on a crowded bus with Stane, trying to see the door.
+When the bus got going, I started to weep convulsively, gripping to Stane's shoulders.
+The next thing I remember were the hands of strangers around me, padding me on the shoulders and saying "Don't be scared, your mum is here, she got on..."

-I threw up in that bus.
+I threw up on that bus.

-I remember you said you would join us soon and that we should enjoy Belgrade in the meantime.
-But we are not in Belgrade.
-We are in a small countryside village called Divljana, in a resort called "Sutjeska".
-I hope you will be here soon.
+At the departure, I remember you saying you'd join us soon and that until then we should enjoy Belgrade.
+But, we're not in Belgrade.
+We live in a village Divljana, near Niš, in an Inn called "Sutjeska".
+I hope soon you'll be here too.

-Lots of love from mom, Stane and me.
+Warmest regards from mum, Stane and me,

 <div class="Response-signature">Kosta</div>